AzizAlHothi/d2mr-assessment-alhothi/objective-tracking.md

 ## Unique objectives

-2/5/25: 11/20
+3/5/25: 15/20

 ## GitHub and R Studio

-1.  [ ] Create and maintain a repo with sensible organization and naming conventions
+1.  [x] Create and maintain a repo with sensible organization and naming conventions
-2.  [ ] Maintain an informative and up-to-date README.md
+2.  [x] Maintain an informative and up-to-date README.md
-3.  [ ] Integrate a GitHub repo with an R studio project, including .gitignore file
+3.  [x] Integrate a GitHub repo with an R studio project, including .gitignore file
-4.  [ ] Effectively use version control
+4.  [x] Effectively use version control

 ## R programming